 Unlike the Gregorian calendar, we Indians celebrate our own variant of Hindu New Year, computed as per the lunisolar calendar.
 With the onset of Spring season, most Indian states celebrate their regional New Year.
 Such celebration is a mixture of traditions and rituals, and to top it up people shun the other food options and have their regional thalis on this day.

-Interesting rituals and cuisines of Hindu New Year
+Interesting rituals and cuisines of Hindu New Year across the country, are as follows:

 Poila Baishakh: Bengali New Year